johnmcconnell/imageanalyzer/README.md

 ### usage

 ```
-Usage: image_analyzer.rb [these options are necessary]
+Usage: image_analyzer.rb [options]
-      --start N                    Search at the Nth result and save in the Nth filename
+        --start N                    Search at the Nth result and start indexing at the Nth filename
-      --size N                     Search and save N images
+	--size N                     Search for and save the N images.
+	--task [DOWNLOAD|RUN]        Download images or run images through pipeline.
+	--pipeline p1,p2,p3          Designate which parts of the pipeline to run.

 ```